s1amjam/Tech-Interview-Cheat-Sheet/README.md

 # <a id="data-structures"></a>Data Structures
 ### <a id="array"></a> Array
 #### Definition
-- Stores data elements based on an sequential, most commonly 0 based, index.
+- Stores data elements based on a sequential, most commonly 0 based, index.
-- Based on [tuples](http://en.wikipedia.org/wiki/Tuple) from set theory.
-- They are one of the oldest, most commonly used data structures.

 #### What you need to know
 - Optimal for indexing; bad at searching, inserting, and deleting (except at the end).